HendrikBeDupont/Gene-Set-Collection-Comparison/README.md

 This repository contains an R-based analysis pipeline designed to perform **functional bioinformatics analysis** on transcriptomic data, with a specific focus on comparing gene set collections.
 Using a dataset of fibroblasts derived from vEDS patients (GSE239914), the pipeline identifies **differentially expressed genes (DEGs)**, conducts **gene set enrichment analysis**, and evaluates how different collections influence biological interpretation.

-In addition to the standard enrichment workflow, this pipeline introduces a systematic **comparison of five widely used gene set databases**—GO:BP, KEGG, Reactome, MSigDB (Hallmark), and WikiPathways—based on pathway count, vEDS relevance, and clustering interpretability.
+In addition to the standard enrichment workflow, this pipeline introduces a systematic **comparison of five widely used gene set databases**—GO(BP), KEGG, Reactome, MSigDB (Hallmark), and WikiPathways—based on pathway count, vEDS relevance, and clustering interpretability.
 This comparison helps highlight the impact of database selection on biological insights, particularly in rare disease research.

 # Overview